memorius/policy-auction/README-datastructures.txt

 Other stuff:
 ------------
 Merging policies:
-  We want to treat the finalized vote history as immutable rather than trying to rewrite it with new IDs, and we want to show the owning user what has happened to their policy.
-So to merge, we:
-    - Create a new policies record to represent the merged policies.
-    - Mark the old ones as "state=merged" and "merged_to=<newPolicyID>".
-    - Add merged_from_ columns in the new policy for each of the old ones.
-    - The new merge-result policy will start with its finalized vote count at zero:now.
-  Various vote-handling code needs to be merge-aware:
-  - Whenever we recalculate the vote count for a merge-target policy, we add to it the current policies.total_votes from all of its merged_from_ policies.
-  - Whenever we recalculate the vote count for a merge-victim policy, we then trigger a recalc for its merged_to policy.
-This takes care of late votes and updating of rankings.
+  We don't support this; we support "retiring" with a suggested alternative policy to vote on.
+  Users who voted on the retired policy get all their votes back so they can allocate them again.
+  Votes are not automatically allocated to the alternative policy.
-  - Policies marked as "merged" will not show vote counts or rankings on their edit page (and won't participate in ranking recalcs), but just a link to the merge result policy.
+  Policies marked as "retired" will not show vote counts or rankings on their edit page (and won't participate in ranking recalcs), but just a link to the suggested replacement policy.

 Activities that do things with policies (e.g. show/edit user votes for policies) must check the state for the policyID.
 Checking in memcache["active-policies"] should generally be enough.
-There's no locking so it's impossible to make setting the policy inactive behave as an instant cutoff; the best we could do is have a timestamp and retrospectively undo stuff.
+There's no locking so it's impossible to make setting the policy retired behave as an instant cutoff; the best we could do is have a timestamp and retrospectively undo stuff.
 Probably not a big deal... and if we design for it, we can do things like cache the list of active policies for a few minutes in each webapp.

 Similar considerations with deleted users.